 10 instruments were placed on the ridges surrounding the Austre Lovénbreen basin.
-The locations were chosen in order to cover most of the glacier basin with different view angles in order to minimize the influence of lighting orientation, shadows and poor weather conditions and to provide cross-coverage of most of the glacier surface.
+The locations were chosen in order to cover most of the glacier basin with different view angles in order to minimise the influence of lighting orientation, shadows and poor weather conditions and to provide cross-coverage of most of the glacier surface.

-Each instrument is based on a COTS digital camera (either Leica D-Lux4 or Panasonic Lumix LX3 - the latter being packaged in a stronger aluminum case is more difficult to modify), selected for its lens optics quality, high sensor resolution (10 Mpixel sensors), and data storage on Secure Digital (SD) mass storage memory card.
+Each instrument is based on a COTS digital camera (either Leica D-Lux4 or Panasonic Lumix LX3; the latter being packaged in a stronger aluminium case is more difficult to modify), selected for its lens optics quality, high sensor resolution (10Mpixel sensors), and data storage on a secure digital (SD) mass storage memory card.
 Indeed, such a mass storage provides both the bandwidth needed to keep the camera powered for as short a duration as possible (in order to reduce global power consumption) while requiring few enough signals for the card holder to be located away from the camera itself, accessible to the user while keeping the camera in an air tight enclosure (Fig. 2).
-The camera setting is selected to optimize aperture while automatically adapting the shutter speed to the wide range of lighting conditions met during the polar year.
+The camera setting is selected to optimise aperture while automatically adapting the shutter speed to the wide range of lighting conditions met during the polar year.

-The digital camera power supply switch and triggering button are controlled by a 4066 analog switch, simulating the manipulation by a human operator 1.
+The digital camera power supply switch and triggering button are controlled by a 4066 analog switch, simulating the manipulation by a human operator.
 Because of a significant leakage current when the camera is powered, the linear regulator used to supply current to the camera is selected with an enable pin to save battery capacity when the camera is not powered.
 The drawback of this approach is that the camera real time clock, used to provide the date information in the EXIF header of each picture, powered by an internal manganese accumulator, loses its date and time memory capacity after a duration depending on climatic conditions but ranging from 1 to 3 months.
-In order to extend this clock memory life expectancy, external solar panels complement the output of the linear regulator through diodes in order to keep the real time clock powered when the sun illumination level allows for a voltage above 5 V. Under such conditions, the leakage current is measured to be in the 20 mA range.
+In order to extend this clock memory life expectancy, external solar panels complement the output